cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/manual-deployment.md

 End users will need to log in to Cloudflare for Teams by following these instructions:

-1. Find the 1.1.1.1 application and tap to launch.
+1. Find the 1.1.1.1 application and tap to launch it.
 1. Tap the menu bar icon.
-1. Tap Account.
+1. Tap **Account**.
 1. Tap **Login with Cloudflare for Teams**.
 1. Enter your [team name](/glossary#team-name).
 1. Complete the authentication steps required by your organization.